Responsibilities

 Changes

 Of course many things have changed, e.g. the Grammar School became partly state-endowed in 1880 and a new body of Governors for it was appointed, only some of the Church Governors being on that new body.
 Sandford became a separate parish in 1930 with its own Rector, although he was still appointed by the Governors.
-In 2002, Sandford has once more come into the fold with the appointment of Reverend Nigel Guthrie as the Rector of the combined Parish of Crediton, Shobrooke and Sandford with Upton Hellions.
+In 2002, Sandford has once more come into the fold with the appointment of a Rector of the combined Parish of Crediton, Shobrooke and Sandford with Upton Hellions.

 Governors Today